RobotCasserole1736/OffseasonTraining/Chapter_1/lesson6.md

 Every `.java` file we've been reading or editing so far defines a single _class_.
 The _class_ is the name for a fundamental unit of organization in  java.
 Just as you previously grouped your code into blocks with `if`/`else` statements, and grouped those into methods, multiple methods will be grouped into _classes_.

 A _class_ is the blueprint for an _object_.
-It doesn't describe a specific thing, but rather _what that thing might be like_.
+It's not a concrete thing itself - rather, it's a _description of what that thing might be like_.

 For example, let's say you have two pet cats.
 In java, you'd describe them in two steps.
 First, you'd make a generic `Cat` class: